chapvic/is_reboot_needed/README.md

     -f      List update pending files.
     -n      Suppress logo.
     -q      Suppress all messages.
+    -r      Automatic reboot if needed with no messages.
 ```

+Warning: If you're use `-r` option and `is reboot needed` is `TRUE`, then system will be restarted immediately.

 ### Compile with GCC
 ```
 gcc -O2 -Wall -s -static -ladvapi32 -o is_reboot_needed.exe is_reboot_needed.c main.c